-A Phase 1 Dose Escalation and Cohort Expansion Study of the Safety, Tolerability, and Efficacy of Anti-LAG-3 (BMS-986016) in Relapsed or Refractory Chronic Lymphocytic Leukemia and Lymphomas
+A Phase 1/2a Dose Escalation and Cohort Expansion Study of the Safety, Tolerability, and Efficacy of Anti-LAG-3 Monoclonal Antibody (BMS-986016) Administered Alone and in Combination with Anti-PD-1 Monoclonal Antibody (Nivolumab, BMS-936558) in Relapsed or Refractory B-Cell Malignancies

 The study will evaluate safety and tolerability, as well as a risk/benefit profile of anti-LAG-3 antibody (BMS-986016)in subjects with relapsed or refractory chronic lymphocytic leukemia (CLL) and lymphomas.

 Male and female adult subjects with histologic or cytologic confirmation of CLL, Hodgkin lymphoma, or non-Hodgkin lymphoma (including T-cell and B-cell lymphomas) who have relapsed following prior treatment or been refractory to prior treatment and who meet all entry criteria will be eligible to participate.